sam596/WCA-Stats/commonfirstnames/mostcommonfirstnames.md

 ## Most Common First Names

-*Last updated using WCA Developer Export from Sat Jul 18 at 0510UTC*
+*Last updated using WCA Developer Export from Tue Jul 21 at 0611UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*